Everything I Can Think of In Regards To Preparing to See Hamilton

 Yes, yes it is.
 But, remember to manage your expectations!
 I no joke sat next to someone who had the flu, behind someone illegally recording the show, and had my souvenir cup stolen when I was taking pictures outside.
 BTW, you should totally get a cocktail with a souvenir cup!
 They are so cool.
 I sadly did let all of that get to me a little bit because I was trying to make this the moment of a lifetime.
 So as with everything in life, just relax, enjoy and know that even if your experience isn’t perfect, the show is unbelievable and it can and will move you if you let it.

 Who here reading this has seen Hamilton?
 Did you learn the music ahead of time or go in without a clue?
+Any other tips on how to prepare to see Hamilton?
 And for all of those of you out there, what was your favorite song?!
 It’s funny I was not into the rap songs as much until I saw the show and totally changed my tune as they were the best part to me hand down.